Are you an adviser? Go to Unbiased Pro

 It can be tricky to withdraw your money early

 Many P2P lending platforms give you the option to withdraw money early.
-However, it might not be available to take out immediately, or you might be charged interest for it.
+However, it might not be available to take out immediately, or you might be charged interest for doing so.

 So, be sure to check the fine print carefully when making your choice.